matchms.plotting package

 module_root = os.getcwd()

-spectrums_file = os.path.join(module_root, "matchms", "tests", "MoNA-export-GC-MS-first10.msp")
+spectra_file = os.path.join(module_root, "matchms", "tests", "MoNA-export-GC-MS-first10.msp")

-spectrums = [msfilters.default_filters(s) for s in spectrums]
+spectra = [msfilters.default_filters(s) for s in spectra]

 # plt.savefig("spectrum-plot-example_1.png", dpi=300) # If you want to save a plot